 The contract to carry out the joint study is worth 150 million euros ($187 million, £120 million) and will be supplemented by joint Franco-British government funding worth 100 million euros over the same period.

-"Co-operation between France and the UK is seen as the optimum way to progress a UCAS (Unmanned Combat Air System) solution, while supporting both governments' intentions for closer defence ties," said the two firms in a joint statement.
+"Co-operation between France and the UK is seen as the optimum way to progress a UCAS (Unmanned Combat Air System) solution, while supporting both governments' intentions for closer defence ties," said the two firms.

 © 2014 AFP